About the college

 Mansfield has some of the best food in the University, and at reasonable prices.
 Although there is no obligation to 'eat in,' students are encouraged to do so.
 In a recent survey of provision of vegetarian and vegan food in Oxford colleges, Mansfield came first.

 Lunch and dinner are served in the college's beautiful chapel dining hall and most meals are cafeteria-style.
-There is a wide choice of meals, including vegetarian options.
+There is a wide choice of meals, including vegetarian and vegan options.
 Meals are available year round except for short periods of college closure around public holidays.
 Breakfasts, snacks and hot drinks are served in the college’s café-bar, which is also the social hub of the college.

-The twice-weekly formal second sitting of dinner in the chapel dining hall is very popular and there are regular special dinners such as a Thanksgiving dinner and a Burns Night supper.
+The twice-weekly formal second sitting of dinner in the chapel dining hall is very popular and there are regular special dinners such as a Thanksgiving dinner.

 The on-site Middle Common Room has a small adjacent kitchenette.